cgallimore25/circPercent/README.md

 ### Example 5: Line and color specification

-Conforms to the same specs used by default in MATLAB for 'edgeColor', 'lineWidth', 'textColor'.
-I introduce these separately from 'faceColor' (below) because these 3 apply input to all patch or text elements, whereas 'faceColor' can receive a 1-to-1 mapping for all patch element faces (i.e. vector or matrix input).
+Conforms to the same specs used by default in MATLAB for `'edgeColor'`, `'lineWidth'`, `'textColor'`.
+I introduce these separately from `'faceColor'` (below) because these 3 apply input to all patch or text elements, whereas `'faceColor'` can receive a 1-to-1 mapping for all patch element faces (i.e. vector or matrix input).

 ```matlab
 data= [0.2445	0.2554	0.3237	0.1762;